eljost/mopicgen/README.md

     # cd into the directory where mopicgen.py is located
     cp templates/config.tpl config.ini

-Never modify `templates/config.tpl` directly as it is tracked with git which would result in a merge conflict.
+Never modify `templates/config.tpl` directly as it is tracked with git and would result in a merge conflict.

 ## Additional arguments
 ### Occupation numbers and symmetry